 Final GINA Regulations (Finally!)
 Published: Social Media & Employer Acquisition of Genetic Info

-Email ThisBlogThis!Share to TwitterShare to FacebookShare to PinterestThe Equal Employment Opportunity Commission today (finally!) issued final regulations implementing Title II (the employment provisions) of the Genetic Information Non-Discrimination Act of 2008 (GINA).
+Email ThisBlogThis!Share to XShare to FacebookShare to PinterestThe Equal Employment Opportunity Commission today (finally!) issued final regulations implementing Title II (the employment provisions) of the Genetic Information Non-Discrimination Act of 2008 (GINA).
 As I mentioned in an earlier post, Title II took effect on November 21, 2009, the Commission published proposed regulations last year, but the final regulations were delayed.
 I also pointed out that employers would have to wait for the final regulations for the EEOC’s treatment of information obtained via social networking sites and employees’ social media profiles.

 The Issue: Acquiring Employee Genetic Information Via Social Media = Violation?